 Two members spoke on behalf of the Presbytery.

 A time of questions to the appellant and presbytery from the commissioners was followed by final remarks from the presbytery and the appellant.

 The moderator announced that Elder David Winslow and the Rev. Daniel Patterson were elected to the Committee on Christian Education’s Subcommittee on Ministerial Training.

-The Rev. Michael McCabe closed in prayer before the supper recess.
+A minister closed in prayer before the supper recess.

 After the supper recess the Assembly sang, “To you O Lord I fly and on your help depend.”